-It was apparently constructed during the reign of the Umayyad caliph El-Walid I (705-715 CE) and was destroyed in the earthquake of 749 CE.
+The Umayyad Palace of Jerusalem is an early Islamic-period structure and an archaeological site of immense importance, now preserved as a ruin on the southern side of the Temple Mount in the Old City of Jerusalem.
+It was apparently constructed during the reign of the Umayyad caliph al-Walid I (circa 705-715 CE) and was destroyed shortly thereafter in the earthquake of 749 CE.
 It was used as the seat of caliphate during the caliph's visits to the city of Jerusalem.

 circa 10 BCE